Shenandoah University: Move to Winchester

 On June 28, 1956, the EUB approved the school's move to Winchester.
 Two days later, Brady resigned, and Dr. Forrest Racey, Class of 1923, took over as president.
 Continuing Brady's work with the City of Winchester.

 On May 17th, 1959 Shenandoah College auctioned off its Dayton campus for $107,875 and construction began on the new campus on February 6th, 1958—opening in Winchester in September 1960, with two academic buildings, Gregory and Armstrong Halls.

-The 360-acre Winchester campus and began offering four-year degrees in 1974 (at which time the college and conservatory corporations were merged).
+Shenandoah began offering four-year degrees in 1974 (at which time the college and conservatory corporations were merged).

 Shenandoah obtained university status on January 1, 1991.
 The university, as of fall 2023, had 265 full-time and 189 part-time faculty members.
 The student body represented 42 foreign countries as well as 48 states plus the District of Columbia, Puerto Rico, and Guam.
 Over 70 percent of full-time faculty had a doctorate in their fields or other terminal degree.